Automattic/wp-e2e-tests/docs/running-tests.md

-    -f      - Tell visdiffs to fail the tests rather than just send an alert -I      - Execute i18n tests in the specs-i18n/ directory (desktop) -i      - Execute i18n signup screenshot tests, not compatible with -g flag -U      - Execute the upload script for i18n signup screenshot tests in scripts/ -v      - Execute the integrated visdiff tests
+    -f      - Tell visdiffs to fail the tests rather than just send an alert -I      - Execute i18n tests in the specs-i18n/ directory (desktop) -i      - Execute i18n signup screenshot tests, not compatible with -g flag -v      - Execute the integrated visdiff tests
     -x      - Execute the tests using the --headless flag in Chrome -u [baseUrl]  - Override the calypsoBaseURL config